Opdivo (nivolumab) for kidney cancer

-Dosage: 240 mg administered as an intravenous infusion over 60 minutes every 2 weeks.
+Dosage: 240 mg administered as an intravenous infusion over 60 minutes every 2 weeks or 480 mg every 4 weeks.

-Route of Administration: OpdivoTM is given as an IV infusion by a healthcare provider in a clinic or medical office.
+Route of Administration: Nivolumab is given as an IV infusion by a healthcare provider in a clinic or medical office.

-Schedule: It is usually given every two weeks, but the schedule can vary.
+Schedule: It is usually given every two to four weeks, but the schedule can vary.

-- Your doctor will determine how long to treat you with Opdivo.
-Most of the Opdivo clinical trials treated patients for two years.
+- Your doctor will determine how long to treat you with Nivolumab.
+Most of the Nivolumab clinical trials treated patients for two years.

-- You will need frequent medical tests to help your doctor determine if it is safe for you to continue receiving Opdivo.
+- You will need frequent medical tests to help your doctor determine if it is safe for you to continue receiving Nivolumab.

 Dietary restrictions: Follow your doctor’s instructions about any restrictions of food, beverages, medications or activities